darshandeshmukh11/darshandeshmukh11.github.io/_posts/2019-02-17-CI-CD-with-azure.md

 ### Solution:
 We moved on to Default build agents on the VMs provisioned for Testing and Staging.
 I followed below steps to achieve that.

-1. Deploy a windows build agent on build machine.
+#### Deploy a windows build agent on build machine.
 This is required when using external build machine to do builds from MS Release Management portal (VSTS).
 The “default” option in MS release management uses VSTS hosted build agent which cannot run functional tests created using Selenium or LeanFT in Visual studio.
-- Detailed steps are presented here https://msdn.microsoft.com/library/vs/alm/build/agents/windows 2.Pre-requests for this from the above link
+- Detailed steps are presented [here](https://msdn.microsoft.com/library/vs/alm/build/agents/windows)

+#### Pre-requests for this from the above link
 - An operating system that is supported by Visual Studio 2013 or newer
 - Visual Studio 2013 or Visual Studio 2015
 - PowerShell 3 or newer (Where can I get a newer version of PowerShell?)